affinidi/affinidi-interop-test-service/dev-setup.md

 ## Run the App on a mobile device
 - download the expo app on your mobile device
-- scan the QR code using your expo app
+- scan the QR code using your expo app (make sure its the Tunner url)
-- this will download the app to your mobile device
+- this will download the Wallet app to your mobile device

 ## Working with the Endpoints